James Lockhart (Scottish aristocrat): Military service and honours

-The official portrait of Sir James was taken to Sydney Australia where it has resided with his decedents for over the last 20 years.
+The official portrait of Sir James was taken to Sydney Australia where it has resided with his descendants for the last 20 years.

 The Lee Penny

 Count Lockhart has a connection with Scottish literature and folklore.
 He owned the Lee Penny, a Lockhart family heirloom and the most famous of the Scottish touch pieces.
 Sir Walter Scott described the Lee Penny in the preface to The Talisman, his 1825 novel of King Richard the Lion Heart's crusade to the Holy Land.
 This novel incorporates a fictional magical amulet, or 'Talisman', based upon the history and folklore of the Lee Penny.

 The Lee Penny is owned by the present heir of the Lockharts, and is currently housed in a gold and enamel snuffbox presented to Count Lockhart by the Empress Maria Theresa.